National and International Connections

 Published January 2017

 The University Women’s Club of Vancouver often hosts public events to commemorate and celebrate the following important dates:

 December 6th – National Day of Remembrance and Action on Violence Against Women

 Keep an eye on our calendar for more information on upcoming events.

 This new UWCV members’ Interest Group works to enhance and support the awareness among Club members of local issues and develops and implements service projects to support people in the Vancouver community.
 As a beginning the group is hosting a number of speakers and recently heard from St. Paul’s Hospital – Karen Brown, Patient Support Fund, and Lucy Luongo on their “Providence in the Park Outreach Program” and Mary McGivern of the “One-to-One Literacy Society” about the Society and the volunteer tutors program.
 Recently this group participated in the Providence in the Park Program by contributing skincare and healthcare products and held a collection to contribute to St. Paul’s Hospital for patients needing clothing upon release from the hospital.

-In October we heard from Clare Jones, Director, and Erin Cavan, Manager of YWCA STRIVE a 12-week program for North Shore and Vancouver youth, ages 17-24, who are transitioning or have transitioned out of foster care.
+Last October we heard from Clare Jones, Director, and Erin Cavan, Manager of YWCA STRIVE a 12-week program for North Shore and Vancouver youth, ages 17-24, who are transitioning or have transitioned out of foster care.
 The program helps with life and employability skills to successfully transition into independence.